ManiAm/Trigger-Talk/README.md

     lsusb

-Once you are done, detach the device:
+Once you are done, you can detach the device:

     usbipd detach --busid 6-1